September 22, 2023

-I paid Escrow via PayPal, and then an email was sent to the seller notifying him the transaction had begun.
+I paid Escrow via PayPal, and an email was sent to the seller notifying him the transaction had begun.

 The seller accepted the terms and initiated the domain transfer.

 A few days later, I confirmed and accepted the transfer.
 There was nothing to inspect.
-Doing an inspection is more useful for physical objects, for example, boats, toys, and electronics.
+Inspection benefits physical objects like boats, toys, and electronics.

 The seller collected his funds, and our transaction was completed.

 Some reviewers have complained about using Escrow, but my experience was trouble-free, quick, and efficient.
 I can’t speak to transactions involving physical merchandise, but for domains and digital products, Escrow is an excellent option.
-I will use them to sell domains instead of domain brokers like Sedo and Afternic who do very little and charge a lot.
+I will use them to sell domains instead of brokers like Sedo and Afternic, who do very little and charge a lot.